What is Supply Chain?

 Logistics Network Design

-Logistics network design involves planning the logistics network necessary for the business to carry out logistics activities optimally.
+Logistics network design involves planning the logistics network needed for the business to perform logistics activities optimally.
 This includes positioning storage centers, determining transportation routes, and efficiently utilizing logistics resources.

 Tracking and Monitoring

-Tracking and monitoring enable the business to follow logistics activities in real-time.
-This includes tracking the transportation process and ensuring timely delivery to customers.
+Tracking and monitoring enable the business to follow its logistics activities in real-time.
+This allows for tracking the transportation process and ensuring timely delivery to customers.

 Important Considerations in Supply Chain Management